-- The Cathedral offers curates the opportunity of a two to six week placement to experience both the front- and back-stage of the Cathedral's life and ministry.
+- 1. The Cathedral offers curates the opportunity of a two to six week placement to experience both the front- and back-stage of the Cathedral's life and ministry.
 Stipendiary curates are expected to undertake a substantial placement at the Cathedral, but all curates who are able should be encouraged to make use of this opportunity. - 2.
 For stipendiary curates the Cathedral placement will generally take place during the second half of the curate's second year. - 3.
 This is considered to be a full-time placement; the shape of each day's commitment, however, may change according to the season, and will be determined with the placement supervisor/s. - 4.
-A travel grant of up to £30 per week will be paid from the IME2 budget for daily travel costs. - 5.
 The Cathedral supervisor will provide a brief summary assessment of the curate's participation in the placement, and the curate should capture key moments using the Ministry Journal.